baselime/docs/sending-data/opentelemetry/next.js.md

 # OpenTelemetry for Next.js

-Learn how to use [OpenTelemetry](https://opentelemetry.io/) and Baselime to trace your [Next.js](https://nextjs.org/) application.
+Instrument your [Next.js](https://nextjs.org/) applications with [OpenTelemetry](https://opentelemetry.io/) using the the [Baselime Node.js OpenTelemetry SDK](https://github.com/baselime/node-opentelemetry).

 !!!
-If your deploy your Next.js on Vercel, install the [Baselime Integration](https://vercel.com/integrations/baselime) to enable logs in addition to distributed tracing.
+If your deploy your Next.js applications on Vercel, install the [Vercel Baselime Integration](https://vercel.com/integrations/baselime) to enable logs in addition to distributed tracing.
 !!!

+---

 ## Instrumentation

-### Step 1: Install the `@baselime/node-opentelemetry`
+### Step 1: Install the SDK

-Inside your Next.js project install the Baselime Node OpenTelemetry SDK
+Navigate to the root of your Next.js project install the Baselime Node OpenTelemetry SDK `@baselime/node-opentelemetry`.

 ```bash # :icon-terminal: terminal
 npm i @baselime/node-opentelemetry